ovh/docs/pages/bare_metal_cloud/virtual_private_servers/starting_with_a_vps/guide.en-gb.md

 > [!tabs]
 > IPv4
 >>
 >> The primary public IPv4 address of the VPS is configured automatically at installation.
-Find out more information about IP management in our guide [Configuring IP aliasing](/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing).
+Find out more information about IP management in our guide on [how to configure IP aliasing](/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing).
 >>
 > IPv6 / Gateway
 >>
 >> Find here the public IPv6 address and the associated gateway address.
-These are automatically attached to the VPS during installation.
-You can find more information in [this guide](/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6).
+These are automatically attached to the VPS at installation.
+See our guide on [how to configure IPv6](/pages/bare_metal_cloud/virtual_private_servers/configure-ipv6) for more information.
 >>
 > Secondary DNS
 >>
 >> This feature is useful for hosting DNS services.
-Please refer to our guide on [Configuring OVHcloud secondary DNS on a VPS](/pages/bare_metal_cloud/virtual_private_servers/adding-secondary-dns-on-vps) for further details.
+Our guide on [how to configure OVHcloud secondary DNS on a VPS](/pages/bare_metal_cloud/virtual_private_servers/adding-secondary-dns-on-vps) describes it in detail.

 #### Backup